0x48piraj/aos/README.md

 Unlike many music visualizers that map volume or beat to flashy visuals, _Aroma of the Songs_ focuses on **emergent organic behavior**.
 Using musically-biased spline-generated paths and dynamically modulated color palettes, it captures not just loudness or tempo, but emotional contours of a track.

-Behind the beauty lies a system grounded in FFT spectrum analysis, energy mapping, and spline-driven motion.
+Behind the beauty lies a system grounded in FFT spectrum analysis, energy mapping and spline-driven motion.

 Each rose generated is unique, shaped by the song's energy profile with a blend of instantaneous and long-term amplitude signal analysis, while color intensity reacts to treble energy spikes, giving the visuals a sense of rhythm and breath.

-The result is a something that "grows" with the song, petal by petal, each shaped by rhythm, emotion, and frequency.
+The result is a something that "grows" with the song, petal by petal, each shaped by rhythm, emotion and frequency.

 ### Signal analysis

-Using `p5.FFT`, the audio input is decomposed into frequency bands in real-time, allowing the system to interpret the treble, mid, and bass characteristics of the track.
+Using `p5.FFT`, the audio input is decomposed into frequency bands in real-time, allowing the system to interpret the treble, mid and bass characteristics of the track.

 This allows the system to "listen" to the song's internal dynamics, detecting not just beats, but capturing nuances like vocal clarity or percussion _crispness_.

 To ensure temporal context, we built a sliding-window energy system that calculates long-term amplitude averages, giving the visuals a memory of how the track evolves over time.
-This gives the petals their "breath" &mdash; expanding, shrinking, and shifting based on both the current pulse and the long-term flow of the song.
+This gives the petals their "breath" &mdash; expanding, shrinking and shifting based on both the current pulse and the long-term flow of the song.

 ### Form generation